-In addition, changes to the entry/exit, the ease of exit, and air flow could create a confined space or cause the space to become permit-required.
+Construction work can create confined spaces, even if there are none at the start of a project.
+Changes to the entry/exit, the ease of exit, and air flow could produce a confined space or cause one to become permit-required.